mrYakamoto/anagrams-1-detecting-anagrams/README.md

-e# Anagrams 1 Detecting Anagrams
+# Anagrams 1: Detecting Anagrams

-##Learning Competencies

-* Model a simple real-world system in Ruby code
-* Method definition, arguments, and return values
-* Implement common string methods

-##Summary

-An **anagram** is a word formed by rearranging the letters of another word.
-For example, *iceman* is an anagram of *cinema* because the letters of *cinema* can be rearranged to form *iceman*.

-This relationship is symmetric (i.e., *iceman* is an anagram of *cinema*, if and only if *cinema* is an anagram of *iceman*).
-Therefore, you'll often hear people say that "*iceman* and *cinema* are anagrams" or "*iceman* and *cinema* are anagrams of each other."
-Regardless of how you say it, if two words are anagrams, you can rearrange the letters of one word to spell the other.
+## SummaryIn this challenge, we'll write a method that will tell us if two words are *anagrams*.
+An anagram is a word formed by rearranging the letters of another word.
+For example, we can spell *melon* by rearranging the letters in *lemon*.
+Therefore, melon is an anagram of lemon.
+We could also say that lemon is an anagram of melon.
+Or, we could just say that lemon and melon are anagrams.
+Regardless of how we say it, two words are anagrams if we can rearrange the letters of one to spell the other.

-To complete this challenge, you will write a method `is_anagram?` that determines whether or not two strings are anagrams and write tests to prove that your code works correctly.

 ##Releases